JHurricane96/code_character_player_docs/player_state_handler.rst

 				If valid pointer (not ``NULL``), holds success of the function call

+	.. cpp:function:: int64_t GetTerrainRows()

+		Gets the number of rows of TerrainElements in the terrain

+		The terrain is square, so this is also the number of columns

 	.. cpp:function:: state::UnitView GetUnitFromId(actor_id, success)

 		Gets an Actor (UnitView) belonging to you from its ID